The short answer

 |---|---|---|

-Diluted apple cider vinegar (1:1 with water) is folk-remedy popular but inferior to medicated wipes for chronic cases.
+Diluted apple cider vinegar (1:1 with water) is folk-remedy popular but works less well than medicated wipes for chronic cases.
 After cleaning, always dry thoroughly.
-Damp folds = infection.
+Damp folds equal infection.

 How do I clean a French Bulldog's tail pocket?

-The tail pocket is the small skin pouch at the base of the screw tail in many Frenchies (not all have one — about 60% do).
-Locate by gently lifting the tail and feeling around the base — most Frenchie tail pockets are 1–2 cm deep, like a small dimple.
+The tail pocket is the small skin pouch at the base of the screw tail in many Frenchies.
+Not all have one, about 60% do.
+Locate it by gently lifting the tail and feeling around the base.
+Most Frenchie tail pockets are 1 to 2 cm deep, like a small dimple.

 Routine: